Our team at Blue Water Mortgage prides itself on helping first time home buyers understand the home buying process.

 The first thing you should do is ask friends, family and co-workers for referrals.
 Also be sure to talk to your broker, if you are using one, as well as your real estate agent.

-Once you’ve gotten a few names, do the following to ensure they are right for you:
+Once you’ve got a few names, do the following to ensure they are right for you:

 - Conduct interviews — ask questions related to their process and how long an inspection takes.